• Skip to primary navigation

 5. Surfers Paradise

 After Brisbane, the next major destination in Queensland is the Gold Coast, at the heart of which is Surfers Paradise.
-One of the best side trips from Brisbane, Surfers Paradise is the resort heart of the Gold Coast with rows of high-rise towers clinging to its long, straight beachfront.
+One of the best side trips from Brisbane, Surfers Paradise is the resort heart of the Gold Coast, with rows of high-rise towers clinging to its long, straight beachfront.
 Most visitors head straight for Surfers Paradise Beach to enjoy its fantastic sand and surf.
-Next, head down to Cavill Avenue, the heart of Surfers’ shopping and nightlife.
+After that, you can head down to Cavill Avenue, the heart of shopping and nightlife.
 To see what the Gold Coast looks like from above, head up to the SkyPoint Observation Deck.
 There are also quirky, family-friendly museums in town like Ripley’s Believe It or Not! and the Gold Coast Wax Museum, but it’s the Infinity Attraction and its special effects that really impress.

 Getting there: There aren’t too many easy train trips from Brisbane, but there are regular trains connecting Brisbane with Surfers Paradise.
-The trip takes around 1 hour 40 minutes and connects through Helensvale.
+The trip takes just over 90 minutes and connects through Helensvale.

 Sunset seen from Mount Tibrogargan, Glass House Mountains, Sunshine Coast, Queensland, Australia